csimons/sisga/java/README.txt

 4. From the java/ directory, run "ant".
 The build should succeed, and should end with a usage message.

-5. To see what arguments need to be supplied to the program, view a usage by running the generated JAR file without any arguments:
+5. To see what arguments need to be supplied to the program, view a usage message by running the generated JAR file without any arguments:

    $ java -jar dist/JGA.jar